cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task2.md

 The sampling process is exactly the same as in task 1, except the result fills sample buffer instead of frame buffer.

 For lines and points, they fill directly to the frame buffer pixels.
 This can be achieved by filling all the subpixels in the sample buffer with the same color.
-These subpixels forms a square of size $zoom\_coefficient \times zoom\_coefficient$.
-A double loop is implement to iterate all the subpixels.
+These subpixels form a square of size $zoom\_coefficient \times zoom\_coefficient$.
+A double loop is implemented to iterate all the subpixels.

 ```cpp
   void RasterizerImp::fill_pixel(size_t x, size_t y, Color c)